dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ## Endpoint routing

 * A route endpoint has a template, metadata, and a request delegate that serves the endpoint's response.
 The metadata is used to implement cross-cutting concerns based on policies and configuration attached to each endpoint.
-For example, an Authorization Middleware can interrogate the endpoint's metadata collection for an [authorization policy](xref:security/authorization/policies#applying-policies-to-mvc-controllers).
+For example, an authorization middleware can interrogate the endpoint's metadata collection for an [authorization policy](xref:security/authorization/policies#applying-policies-to-mvc-controllers).
 * Endpoint routing integrates with middleware using two extension methods:
   * [EndpointRoutingApplicationBuilderExtensions.UseRouting](xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseRouting*) adds route matching to the middleware pipeline.
 It must come before any route-aware middleware such as authorization, endpoint execution, etc.
   * [EndpointRoutingApplicationBuilderExtensions.UseEndpoints](xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*) adds endpoint execution to the middleware pipeline.
 It runs the request delegate that serves the endpoint's response.